Axect/HEP_CS/README.md

 >}
 >```

 * All of this code is written by Markdown.
+(And even this document also)
 * You should learn markdown to use github

 ## 3. Git